How to buy a second home in 2025: A 7-step guide

 2. Consider your financing options

-Lenders often see second homes as being higher risk for loan repayment.
-For this reason, second home loans have a few key differences from first mortgages.
-Some financial notes regarding buying a second home:
+Lenders often see second homes as being at higher risk for loan repayment.
+For this reason, second home and primary home mortgages differ.Here are some things to consider when financing a second home:

 • You need to pay a larger down payment.
-If you don’t have at least 10% of the second home’s cost on hand, you may struggle to find a lender.
-If that takes all of your savings, you’ll be at a disadvantage to deal with unexpected expenses like home repairs.
+You usually need at least 10% of the second home's cost on hand to find a lender.

 • Be mindful of your debt-to-income (DTI) ratio.
 Your DTI ratio includes all of your current debts plus the added debt of the second home.
 So make sure your DTI doesn’t exceed the 43% limit most lenders have for applicants.